 ¼ cup Just Like Sugar (or stevia glycerite to taste)

-If using butter, brown the butter in a sauce pan (stir constantly on high heat until light golden brown – it makes such a difference!!!).
+If using butter, brown the butter in a saucepan (stir constantly on high heat until light golden brown – it makes such a difference!!!).
 Once brown add the cream cheese, almond milk, and sweetener to taste.
 Mix until creamy.
 Put into a large Ziplock bag or pastry filler and allow to cool for at least 2 hours, it will thicken.
-Cut a small hole in the corner of the bag and use to pipe into puffs.
+Cut a small hole in the corner of the bag and use it to pipe into puffs.

 NUTRITIONAL COMPARISON (per 2 puffs)